Name that Fee – Exploring the Legality of Surcharges, Service Fees, and Convenience Fees

 In assessing the manner to recoup credit card costs, businesses must be well-informed and up-to-date on the applicable regulations and case law pertaining to the method they employ to accomplish their goals.
 Further, businesses also must be aware of the terms in their contracts with the credit card companies that govern their ability to pass the cost of the credit card fees to their customers.
 Our recommendation is to review the relevant regulations and case law, as well as the applicable credit card company contracts, to determine the best method for recouping costs imposed by credit card processors.
 The service fee appears to be the safest method with the least legal hurdles to overcome, but it is still important for a business considering adding such a fee to thoroughly research the relevant law in the jurisdiction(s).

-For more information about recouping costs charged by credit card processors or service fees in general and/or for your specific business and situation, please contact us using the information provided below.
+For more information about recouping costs charged by credit card processors or service fees in general and/or for your specific business and situation, please contact us.